XpiritBV/ds-copilot-labs/Lab 3 EDA.md

 ## 6. Train and Evaluate a Model Using scikit-learn

-Using your finalized DataFrame, train and evaluate a machine learning model (e.g., logistic regression) using scikit-learn.
+Using your finalized DataFrame, train and evaluate a machine learning model (e.g., Random Forest Classifier) using scikit-learn.

 **Tips:**
 - Use Ask Mode to draft a plan for implementation and explanation.